Terri Bluhm, A.A.S., C.V.T.

 I feel a deep connection with our patients and clients because cancer has touched my life in so many ways.
 Many people and pets I love have battled cancer.
 My paternal grandmother, who passed away from complications due to Alzheimer’s disease, was a breast cancer survivor.
 My maternal grandmother died of lung cancer while surrounded by the people she loved.
 Most recently, I lost my very favorite dog after a short battle with a rare and aggressive cancer.
 Her name was Annie.
 She was the flower girl in my wedding and the scruffy blonde dog in the photo.
 I miss her very much.

 Life has blessed me with so many wonderful people and opportunities.
 I am very happy to be living in Fort Collins with my amazing husband, Scott and our beautiful daughter, Sadie.
 We have a goofy standard poodle named Hank, a black cat named Banjo, a red eared slider turtle named Garcia and a sucker fish named Pickles.
-As a Colorado native, I’m glad that I have found my dream job so that I never have to leave the only place I have ever called home.
+Being from Colorado, I’m glad that I have found my dream job so that I never have to leave the only place I have ever called home.